rileygelwicks/eastwestaudio/doc/ewamanual.rst

 ``main`` managed directory.)
 With this hook you can load into ewa just about any sort of rule system that you might like to devise.

 The Ewaconf Configuration Language
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Ewa's rule configuration format is designed to make it easy to define
+Ewa's default rule configuration format is designed to make it easy to
-a list of rules that say, for a given mp3 file, what files ewa should
+define a list of rules that say, for a given mp3 file, what files ewa
-combine to make an aggregate file, and in what order.
-The rules are
+should combine to make an aggregate file, and in what order.
+The
-consulted in order, and checked to see if they match the input mp3
+rules are consulted in order, and checked to see if they match the
-file; the first one that matches returns a list of files to combine,
+input mp3 file; the first one that matches returns a list of files to
-and those are then combined.
+combine, and those are then combined.  ``ewaconf`` only supports a

-This format is not the only way of setting file combination rules for
-ewa.
-Rules can also be defined in Python, which permits the rule
-system to be extended or even replaced.
-This format supports the core
-rule feature set only.
+limited number of rule types, but nonetheless the system is quite
+powerful.

 A rule is normally written in the form::